oracle-livelabs/database/heatwave-lakehouse-cdp/configuring-fn/configuring-fn.md

 As a continuation of task 1 , folllow the steps shown in the OCI console to configure the Function.
 Here we will be performing the below steps to Launch Cloud Console ,Create, deploy, and invoke your python function.

-1. Follow steps No1 to No7 given on the OCI console to set up OCI cloud shell and listing the Applications.
+1. Follow steps No. 1 to No. 7 given on the OCI console to set up OCI cloud shell and listing the Applications.

     ![Getting Started ](images/func-cloudshell.png)